Esri/awesome-arcgis-developers/README.md

 - [img2geojson](https://github.com/caseymm/img2geojson/) - Drag an image onto a map, trace the paths you need, and export as GeoJSON.
 - [Koop](https://koopjs.github.io) - JavaScript toolkit for connecting spatial APIs.
 Transform geospatial data on the fly and serve as GeoJSON, vector tiles, feature services and more.
 - [loam](https://github.com/azavea/loam) - JavaScript wrapper for GDAL in the browser.
-- [PostGIS ST_Simplify](https://postgis.net/docs/ST_Simplify.html) - This operation returns a "simplified" version of the given geometry using the Douglas-Peucker algorithm.
+- [PostGIS ST_Simplify](https://postgis.net/docs/ST_Simplify.html) - This operation returns a *simplified* version of the given geometry using the Douglas-Peucker algorithm.
 - [terraformer](https://github.com/terraformer-js/terraformer) - Convert ArcGIS JSON to and from GeoJSON, convert WKT geometries to and from GeoJSON geometries, and other formats.
 - [togeojson](https://mapbox.github.io/togeojson/) - Convert KML and GPX to GeoJSON, without the fuss.
 - [tokml](https://github.com/mapbox/tokml) - Convert GeoJSON to KML.